 1 Dimensional Measurements 5

 1.1 Measurement Bench 5

 1.2 Measurement Results 5

 1.3 Bad flexible joints

-2 Compliance Measurement Test Bench 7
+2 Development of the Measurement Test Bench 7

 2.1 Measurement principle $\overline{7}$

+9

-2.2 Error budget
+2.3 Error budget 10

-2.3 Mechanical Design

-3 Bending Stiffness Measurement 13
+3 Bending Stiffness Measurement 12

-3.1 Introduction 13
+3.1 Introduction 12

 3.2 Load Cell Calibration

-3.3 Load Cell Stiffness

-15

-15
+3.4 Bending Stiffness estimation 14

+14

-4 Conclusion 17
+4 Conclusion 16

-At both ends of the nano-hexapod struts, a flexible joint is used.
+At both ends of the nano-hexapod struts, a flexible spherical joint is used.
 Ideally, these flexible joints would behave as perfect spherical joints, that is to say no bending and torsional stiffnesses, infinite shear and axial stiffnesses, unlimited bending and torsional stroke, no friction and no backlash.

-Deviations from this ideal properties will impact the dynamics of the Nano-Hexapod and could limit the attainable performance.
+Deviations from this ideal properties will impact the dynamics of the Nano-Hexapod and could limit the attainable performances.
 During the detailed design phase, specifications in term of stiffness and stroke have been determined and are summarized in Table 1.